The race to be the next British prime minister, briefly explained

 Brexit is dominating the race, and each candidate is trying to promote their Brexit bona fides and make the case that they have the best strategy to steer the UK through its divorce with the EU.

-This leadership contest is expected to stretch on for weeks, with a new prime minister taking over toward the middle to end of July.
+This leadership contest is expected to stretch on for weeks, with a new prime minister taking over around the second half of July.
 Here’s what to expect, and what to know about the candidates competing to be the UK’s next leader.

 A brief guide to the Conservative leadership contest